 How to change what you can access when an iPad is locked

 Open Settings > Touch ID & Passcode / Face ID & Passcode > Scroll down to "Allow Access When Locked" section.
 Toggle on or off what you want to be able to access when your iPad is locked.

 How to tell if your iPad is charging

 If your iPad is charging, there will be a lightning bolt symbol next to the battery icon in the top right of your iPad's display.
 If your iPad is locked, a large battery icon will appear in the middle of the iPad's Lock screen.

 To charge your iPad faster, you could try placing your iPad into Airplane mode.
 To do this, swipe down from the top right corner of the iPad's Home screen and tap the Airplane.

 The best way to top up your iPad's battery faster however, is to buy Apple's 30W USB-C charger and a USB-C to Lightning cable or a USB-C to USB-C cable, depending on the iPad model you have.
 If you have a MacBook, you might only need to buy the cable as newer MacBook's come with a fast charger in the box.

 How to see your iPad's battery usage

 Open Settings > Battery.
-From here, you'll be able to see the last two days or use, or the last 24-hours, depending on the tab you select.
+From here, you'll be able to see the last 10 days of use, or the last 24-hours, depending on the tab you select.
 Below each tab will be a graph and a list of apps showing battery usage by app.